jpcsupplies/Lobby/README.txt

 example:
 1000,222,11111 15000 danger black hole

-enter your navigation hazards location then use /lsave to record it.
+Enter your navigation hazards location then use /lsave to record it.

+You can copy and paste the x y and z fields from a GPS point to get the correct location.

 -